- Charitable contributions from businesses to nonprofits can qualify for tax deductions.

-Your business isn't limited to just giving money.
-Volunteer work offers many of the same benefits as a generous monetary gift, and it sends a strong, positive statement to customers and the community in which your business is based.
+Your business isn't limited to giving money.
+Volunteer work offers many of the same benefits as a generous monetary gift, and it sends a strong, positive statement to customers and your business's community.
 This is a tremendous option for businesses trying to save money, Adams said.

 However, you can only write off certain expenses, like materials and not actual labor.
 You can't write off your employees' time volunteering at the animal shelter, but you can write off items like mileage.

-While your business might have other people's needs at heart, online scammers try to take advantage of people's generosity during the holiday season.
+While your business might have other people's needs at heart, online scammers try to take advantage of people's generosity.

 Adrien Gendre, North American CEO at Vade Secure, believes businesses or individuals that donate to charity via gift card are at risk of being scammed.
-Gendre says a scam where people or businesses are asked to purchase gift cards from nearby stores and provide those posing as charities with the codes is a scam that's on the rise.
+He said a scam that's on the rise is people or businesses being asked to purchase gift cards from nearby stores and provide the codes to scammers posing as charities.
 He says to avoid donations like this where almost nothing can be tracked.

 Additionally, Gendre says to look out for well-designed email and website scams.
-If you receive an email from what appears to be a legitimate source, double-check the person's email address and accompanying website to ensure you're not being duped by someone mirroring the design of an actual company's website with a minor change to the web address.
+If you receive an email soliciting donations that appears to be from a legitimate source, double-check the sender's email address and accompanying website to ensure you're not being duped by a minor change to the web address.

-It's also important to understand the complexity and thoughtfulness of some scammers.
+It's also important to understand the complexity of some scams.
 When it comes to email cons, studies suggest that scammers select days of the week to send phishing emails based on when people's inboxes are busiest.
-Don't fall into a trap because you're hurried on a busy day during the holiday season.
+Don't fall into a trap because you're hurried on a busy day.

 According to Gendre, the No. 1 red flag of a scam is someone trying to rush you into donating.
 There's never a reason why you or your business would need to quickly donate.
-If someone tries to pressure you to donating over email or the phone, it's a good idea to take a step back and question the legitimacy of the donation.
+If someone tries to pressure you to donate over email or the phone, it's a good idea to take a step back and question the legitimacy of the organization.

 Additional reporting by Andreas Rivera.
 Some source interviews were conducted for a previous version of this article.